Teradata/stacki-wiki/wiki/Developer/Building-From-Source.md

 If you are using a Stacki Frontend as your build host you will need to add an OS pallet to configure the local software repositories.
-This is required as a default Stacki install will build a Frontend with only a mininal OS pallet missing many of the prerequisites for building Stacki.
+This is required as a default Stacki install will build a Frontend with only a minimal OS pallet missing many of the prerequisites for building Stacki.

 #### CentOS